 How does Gastric Balloon Surgery Work?

-As an endoscopic bariatric therpay, the stomach balloon effectively reduces the capacity of the stomach and the amount of food it can hold, same primary principle in gastric sleeve and gastric banding.
+As an endoscopic bariatric therapy, the stomach balloon effectively reduces the capacity of the stomach and the amount of food it can hold, the same primary principle in gastric sleeve and gastric banding.
 As a result, the patient feels fuller faster.
-Gastric balloon is a quick and relatively painless weight loss.
-The procedure is usually performed endoscopically (except balloon pill) on an outpatient basis under sedation or general anesthesia, however it is best if patient stays in hospital under medical surveillance to deal with nausea.
+Gastric balloon is a quick and relatively painless weight loss procedure.
+The procedure is usually performed endoscopically (except balloon pill) on an outpatient basis under sedation or general anesthesia, however, it is best if the patient stays in hospital under medical surveillance to deal with nausea.
 The Intragastric Balloon Systems take about 20 to 30 minutes to place.
 The device can be left in place for up to six months (in case of Spatz for one year) and can be easily removed.
 The patient’s appetite returns to normal after the balloon removal, however behavioral changes of eating small portions may last.

 Who is a Candidate for Intragastric Balloon?